 1908 published by the Ontario Department of Agriculture,

-the Forestry Branch of the Department of Lands and Forests,
+assistant in the Forestry Branch of the Department of Lands

-became a skilled communicator when it came to
+of Zavitz, Richardson became known as a skilled communicator when it came to

 A.H.
 Richardson was appointed